Howard the Duck (film): Development

 Huyck and Katz began to develop ideas.
 Early on in production, it was decided that the personality of the character would be changed from that of the comics, in which Howard was rude and obnoxious, to make the character nicer.
 Gerber read over the script and offered his comments and suggestions.
 In addition, Huyck and Katz met with Gerber to discuss a horror sequence with which they were having difficulty.

-During the screenwriting process, a stronger emphasis was placed on special effects, rather than satire and story.
-Overall, the tone of the film is in diametric opposition to the comics.
-Whereas Katz declared, "It's a film about a duck from outer space [...]
-It's not supposed to be an existential experience [...]
-We're supposed to have fun with this concept, but for some reason, reviewers weren't able to get over that problem."
-Gerber declared that the comic-book series was an existential joke, stating, "'This is no joke!'
+During the screenwriting process, a stronger emphasis was placed on special effects, rather than satire or narrative.
+The tone of the film is in diametric opposition to the comics, which Gerber described as an existential joke: "'This is no joke!'
 There it is.
 The cosmic giggle.
 The funniest gag in the universe.
 Life's most serious moments and most incredibly dumb moments are often distinguishable only by a momentary point of view.
 Anyone who doesn't believe this probably cannot enjoy reading Howard the Duck."
-However, after shooting was finished, Gerber stated that he felt the film was faithful to both the spirit of the comic book and the characters of Howard and Beverly.
+Regarding the film's approach to the source material, Katz declared, "It's a film about a duck from outer space [...]
+It's not supposed to be an existential experience [...]
+We're supposed to have fun with this concept, but for some reason, reviewers weren't able to get over that problem."
+Despite this, after shooting had wrapped, Gerber stated that he felt the film was faithful to both the spirit of his comics and the characters of Howard and Beverly.

 An early proposed storyline involved the character being transported to Hawaii.
 Huyck states that this storyline was considered because "we thought it would be sort of fun to shoot there".
 According to Katz, they did not want to explain how Howard arrived on Earth initially, but later rewrote the screenplay so that the film would begin on Howard's homeworld.
 Huyck and Katz wanted to incorporate both lighter, humorous elements and darker, suspenseful elements.
 Katz states that some readers were confused by the sexual elements of the screenplay, as they were unsure as to whether the film was intended for adults or children.
-Huyck and Katz wrote the ending leaving the story open for a sequel, which was never produced.
+Huyck and Katz wrote the ending, leaving the story open for a sequel, which was never produced.